Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 ## Addiing data to splunk

 - Splunk architechture : The indexer, Search head
-- When data is added to Splunk, it transforms the individual events inside the repositories to called indexes
+- When data is added to Splunk, it transforms the individual events to individual repositories called indexes
+- The searh head allows queries to the search

+- Options for uploading data: upload (manually), monitor, forward

+- Once you upload a file Splunk will recognize the fieds and headers and then automates the parsing and normalizing of the logs

 - SOAR uses playbooks that dictate respose for typical threats- These can decrease incidence reponse time